fangfufu/httpdirfs/README.md

 keeps the program in the foreground, which is useful for monitoring which URL the filesystem is visiting.

+For more usage related help, run

+    ./httpdirfs --help

+or

+    man httpdirfs

+Please note that the man page only works if you have installed HTTPDirFS properly.

 ## Airsonic / Subsonic server support

 The Airsonic / Subsonic server support is dedicated the my Debian package